Nileinel/ticket-app/README.md

     ng serve -o
     ```

 4. Visit `http://localhost:4200` in your browser.
+Kibana dashboard is accessible at `http://localhost:5601`.

 ## Folder Structure